-Hardware fraud usually means bots that emulate the standard installation process.
+Hardware fraud usually involves bots that emulate the standard installation process.

 It is detected based on mismatches in certain parameters of the device.
 In our study, we relied on the following hardware fraud metrics:

-Post-install (behavioural) fraud means smart bots that perform various actions after an install is completed to meet the goals of the ad campaign.
+Post-install (behavioural) fraud involves smart bots that perform various actions after an install is completed to meet the goals of the ad campaign.

 iOS has a greater share of post-install fraud (55% vs 34%).
 Click fraud has the same levels on both platforms.

 The CIS countries have the lowest fraud levels.
-This subdued activity of fraudsters is because the CIS has smaller ad budgets.
-For context: in 2021, advertising expenditure in the USA stood at USD 285.21 bn, in China at USD 90.94 bn, in Japan at USD 51.75 bn, and in Russia at a mere USD 7.65 bn.
+This subdued fraudster activity is because the CIS has smaller ad budgets.
+For context, in 2021, advertising expenditure in the USA stood at USD 285.21 bn, in China at USD 90.94 bn, in Japan at USD 51.75 bn, and in Russia at a mere USD 7.65 bn.

 The highest levels of fraud are seen in Central and West Africa.
-This might be due to the fact that these nations are known as VPN hubs, and fraudsters use VPN to be harder to track.
+This might be due to the fact that these nations are known as VPN hubs, and fraudsters use VPN to make themselves harder to track.

-Europe and North America have approximately the same split of fraud by platform as these two regions are home to almost all the countries where audiences have the highest purchasing power.
+Europe and North America have approximately the same share of fraud by platform as these two regions are home to almost all the countries where audiences have the highest purchasing power.

 Almost all regions are dominated by hardware fraud, which is typical of Android.